RAR. Music. Community & activism. Then & now.

 I remember the Mau Mau.

-Savage hoards of cannibals.
+I saw it in the papers – Savage hoards of cannibals.

-raiding white people’s homes and lands.
+People who killed and plundered, raiding white people’s homes and lands.

-Mau Mau was the Bogey man!
+Mau Mau was the bogeyman!

 The dark reason for my fears in dreams.

-Flashing eyes and spears and deafening screams.
+Flashing eyes, spears, and deafening screams.

-They crashed through jungles and crept across the lands,
+They crashed through jungles and crept across the lands —

 And I was afraid.